IssaihPerez/Capstone-2025/index.md

 data management, and cybersecurity.
 My experiences reflect a strong ability to work collaboratively, communicate effectively with stakeholders, and apply technical expertise in data structures, algorithms, databases, and secure software development.

+### ***Collaborating in a Team Environment***
+Collaboration has been central to my development as a software engineer.
+During my senior year studying at SNHU, I worked on developing a video game prototype that consisted of 10 different working assets and realistic interactions with the system.
+My responsibilities included the development of all of the AI developed assets, different UI or HUD capabilities, and I coordinated closely with teammates using Agile methodologies, closely monitored and recorded/saved the updated work using Git, and coordinated/led daily follow up meetings to ensure smooth progress and accurate data retention.

+### ***Communicating with Stakeholders***
+Effective communication with non technical stakeholders has been essential to translating technical ideas into actionable solutions with non technical audiences.
+Being able to effectively communicate different design elements across varying levels of technical understanding will be paramount in my success as communicating specialized information effectively helps further my developmental progress as well as my reputation as effective communication is one of the biggest hurdles developers might face.